Ashish89Rangari/DevSecOps-Multi-Tier-With-Database/README.md

 2. Best practices from security point of view , Nothing is expose such as Credentials, Passwords, Any kind of API details.

 4. Git checkout creates a Local copy of source code in any CICD Tools (Jenkins,Github Actions)

-6. Compile stage build the code, it also rectifies if any syntax error for source code (Like missing of "," ";")
+6. COMPILE (1 st Level security) Compile stage build the code, it also rectifies if any syntax error for source code (Like missing of "," ";")

+7. UNIT TEST CASES (2nd Level security) test cases stage is used to find application source code is working the same way as supposed to